guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Docker uses network namespaces that creates a separate namespace for each container.
 It then uses virtual Ethernet pairs to connect containers together.

 Obs: Bind mount shouldn't be used in Production!

+to remove all volumes with prune:
+`docker system prune --volumes -f`
 ###### <span style="color:#98971a">Multi-app images</span>

 use an entrypoint script that execute other program in the background, then run with `docker run --init` --> configurdd the container to run th entrypont script whithin a process supervisor called tini --> watchs every process runnign in the container and makes sure that signal are passed coreeclty to them.